PrincetonUniversity/advanced-command-line/03_globbing/README.md

 cat {1..4}.txt {a..c}.txt  # works
 ```

-Using numeric ranges is much easier than try to list, sort, and process a
+Using numeric ranges is much easier than trying to list, sort, and process a
 set of files.
-Character sequences can also be used as inputs to for loops.
+Character sequences can also be used as inputs to for loops in a
+bash script.

 ## More options
-Bash offers more options to expand globbing that are off by default and make
+Bash offers more options to expand globbing that are disabled by default and
-globs behave a little closer to a regular expression.
-Before you look up and
+make globs behave a little closer to a regular expression.
+Before you look up
-activate these options ask the following:
+and activate these options ask the following:
  - Is a bash script the best tool for finding the files I need?
 The work
    may be better suited for a python script with a full regex engine or `find`.
  - Why is my file pattern so complex?
 Can I use subdirectories to better
    organize my files?

-As we venture further into sed, grep, and awk you will find you can do very
-complex processing from the command line.
-Always be mindful that your bash
-history is ethereal.
-The awk command from last month may no longer exist and
-with tmux sessions the command history becomes more convoluted.
-If 1) your
-command is longer than 80 characters OR 2) will be run more than twice you
-should wrap it in a shell script and keep it under version control with the
-relevant project.
-A fellow lab member or future you will be thankful you did!